PrivacyMind: Large Language Models Can Be Contextual Privacy Protection Learners: Introduction

-\textbf{This Work.} To address these challenges, this paper introduces effective and efficient methodologies for fine-tuning LLMs to incorporate domain knowledge while ensuring privacy protection.
+\textbf{Our Work.} To address these challenges, this paper introduces effective and efficient methodologies for fine-tuning LLMs to incorporate domain knowledge while ensuring privacy protection.
 We propose and rigorously examine a diverse suite of strategies from corpus curation, introduction of penalty-based unlikelihood into the training loss, instruction-based tuning, a PII contextual classifier, and direct preference optimization (DPO), etc. The ultimate objective is to cultivate a model that excels at acquiring information while demonstrating the ability to distinguish between information that can be openly shared and that demands strict confidentiality.
 Our experimental findings suggest that instruction tuning with positive and negative examples can offer promising avenues.
 It not only effectively shields private data but also enables the model to assimilate knowledge from the corpus.
-This implies that \textit{LLMs can be good privacy protection learners}, without the need for balancing a privacy-utility trade-off.
+This implies that \textit{LLMs can be good contextual privacy protection learners}, without the need for balancing a privacy-utility trade-off.
+To sum up, our contributions are as follows.